 |Daily Spending Limit||€/£5000||£/€5000 (in 96hours)|

 Revolut has a HQ in the UK and has been running since July 2015.
-They have over 18 million users and about 1.5 million in Ireland.
+They have over 20 million users in total and close to 2 million of those are in Ireland.

 Revolut also has a banking license in 28 other European countries such as Lithuania, Poland , Bulgaria, Croatia, Cyprus, Estonia, Greece, Latvia, Malta, Romania, Slovakia and Slovenia.

-With Revolut you get an EU IBAN as well as a UK GBP account.
+All new customers joining Revolut from 13th Feb 2023 will be given a Euro account with an Irish IBAN as well as a UK GBP account.

 Revolut can accept incoming payments in over 20 currencies.

-Instant transfers between Revolut customers is also possible.
+Instant transfers between Revolut customers are also possible.

 Revolut supports Apple Pay and Google Pay .